FAQs Spam and Phishing

 Within seconds of being received by the UCT mail gateways, email messages pass through a number of security checks before being delivered to your mailbox.
 This is to prevent as much spam as possible from coming into the organisation.

-UCT has to deal aggressively with spam because higher education institutions are now one of the most spammed sectors in the world.
+UCT has to deal aggressively with spam because higher education institutions are one of the most spammed sectors in the world.
 However, sometimes these aggressive spam controls prevent legitimate messages from getting through to your mailbox.
-There are a number of reasons that this happens, but to help you retrieve those messages UCT has enlisted the services of the Mimecast online email management tool for all UCT email addresses.
-The Mimecast service is only available for @uct.ac.za email addresses (i.e. UCT staff, third parties and postgraduate students).
+There are a number of reasons that this happens, but to help you retrieve those messages, UCT has enlisted the services of the Mimecast online email management tool for all UCT email addresses.
+The Mimecast service is only available for @uct.ac.za email addresses (i.e. UCT staff, third parties and post doctoral fellows).

 If the Mimecast tool suspects that a message is spam, instead of removing it from the system, you will receive an email telling you that a message has been placed in the Mimecast On Hold queue.
 This gives you the opportunity to either Release, Block or Permit the message.